strblr/react-stored/README.md

 </button>
 ```

+The **identity** of this update function is preserved as long as the identity of `useStore`'s parameters are preserved.

 #### The `config` function

 With this function, you can configure your stores globally.
 It has to be called of the React structure, before any `useStore` call, so usually somewhere in your `index.js` before your `ReactDOM.render`.